HarshitMalik22/OpenRepo/README.md

 ## AI-Powered Open Source Code Understanding Platform

-OpenSauce is a modern web application that helps developers understand and explore open-source repositories through an intuitive interface.
+OpenRepo is a modern web application that helps developers understand and explore open-source repositories through an intuitive interface.
 Built with Next.js and TypeScript, it provides a clean, responsive UI for discovering and analyzing GitHub repositories with AI-powered insights.

 ## Key Features